Written by: João Santos

 This piece is not going to cover all aspects and every possible option on the market, but we’re going to recommend you drones that, we believe, are appropriate for beginners, people who’re just starting to get into drones.

 Your first drone should be one that doesn’t cause you any problems, has a pretty good camera and a good flight time, and overall, you should get a pretty good experience, while the quality of the drone itself is not bad for the price you pay.
 Speaking of price, expect to pay for your first drone, unless you want to buy a really good one, $200, all the way down below $100.
+The quality of the drone, as well as the level of tech will increase with the price.
+You can also modify most drones to fit your specific needs.
+Don’t feel pressured to buy the best of the best.
+In fact, take it slow and maybe use a simple monthly budget template to map out what you can realistically afford.

 These drones all have one thing in common: they are all GPS drones.
 GPS is the greatest thing when it comes to drones because your drone will take off and just sit in the air.
 No, don’t fly them indoors, it’s outdoors only because GPS only works outdoors.